-Masala Chai Syrup is a sweet, dark & intense syrup that is useful for flavouring drinks and recipes with a delicious blend of Indian spices.
-Who needs coffee-shop chai latte when this syrup is so easy & cheap to make at home.
+Chai latte syrup is a sweet, dark & intense syrup that is useful for flavouring drinks and recipes with a delicious blend of Indian spices.
+This homemade chai syrup recipe is easy & cheap to make at home so it will help to reduce your coffee-shop bill.

-Coupled with a hint of vanilla and a dark, sweet base made from demerara sugar, this mix of spices creates a wonderful masala chai syrup.
+Coupled with a hint of vanilla and a dark, sweet base made from demerara sugar, this mix of spices creates a wonderful profile of flavours.
 It is dark, sultry, sweet, highly flavoured and makes a tasty addition to so many drinks, such as a milky latte.

-And if you like the sound of this syrup you’ll most likely enjoy my gingerbread syrup too.
+Chai latte syrup can go by numerous other names including chai syrup, masala syrup, masala chai syrup, chai simple syrup and chai spice syrup.
+And if you like the sound of it you’ll most likely enjoy my gingerbread syrup too.

-To appreciate what masala chai syrup is and how it should be used, it’s important to understand what masala chai – the inspiration for this recipe – is.
+To appreciate what chai latte syrup is and how it should be used, it’s important to understand what masala chai – the inspiration for this recipe – is.

 Traditional masala chai originates from India.
-It is strong-brewed tea that has been infused with Indian spices – usually including cardamom, cinnamon, cloves, ginger and black pepper.
+It is strong-brewed tea infused with Indian spices – usually including cardamom, cinnamon, cloves, ginger and black pepper.
 It’s often made with around 50% water and 50% milk and it is generously sweetened before serving.

 Over the last few years, this tea seems to have etched out a cosy and permanent place on the blackboard menus in chain cafes across the UK, many of which rely on syrups to add the spice profile of the drink they are trying to replicate.